sourceincite/sourceincite.github.io/_pages/training.md

 ### Instructor

-Steven Seeley ([@steventseeley](https://twitter.com/steventseeley)) is an internationally recognized security researcher and trainer.
-For the last five years, Steven has reached platinum status with the [ZDI](https://www.zerodayinitiative.com/about/benefits/) and has literally found over a thousand high impact vulnerabilities, some of which can be found under the [advisories](/advisories/) section.
+Steven Seeley ([@steventseeley](https://twitter.com/steventseeley) is a world-renowned security researcher who has over a decade of experience in application security.
+He has been credited with finding over 1500 high impact security vulnerabilities affecting vendors such as Microsoft, VMWare, Apple, Adobe, Cisco and many others which can be found under the [advisories](/advisories/) section.

-In 2020, [Chris and Steven won the Pwn2Own ICS competition](https://www.youtube.com/watch?v=Frd1LVgjXas) held in Miami and currently Steven focuses on cloud security research.
+In 2020, Steven teamed up with Chris Anastasio competing in Pwn2Own Miami and winning the [Master of Pwn](https://www.youtube.com/watch?v=Frd1LVgjXas) title.
+In 2021, Steven reached 12th position on the MSRC top 100 Vulnerability Researchers list.
+Steven's outside interests include motorcycling, studying psychology/mindfulness and fitness training.

+### Proposal

+You can download the complete Full Stack Web Attack course proposal [here](/assets/training/full-stack-web-attack-training-proposal-2022.pdf).